ercanserteli/condenser/README.txt

 ---------------------
 * Unpack the archive to a folder and create a shortcut to condenser.exe if you want.
 * Single file:
-    * Drag and drop a video to the executable (or its shortcut) or double click to run it and choose "Video" to select a file.
+    * Drag and drop a video (or audio) to the executable (or its shortcut) or double click to run it and choose "Video" to select a file.
     * If the video has no embedded subtitles, it will look for a subtitle file of the same name in the same directory.
     * If it cannot find a suitable subtitle file either, it will ask you to select a subtitle file.
     * If there are multiple audio streams in the video file, it will ask you to pick one.